Furious 7: Plot

-Mr. Nobody is medically extracted, while the team returns to LA.
-Dom plans to fight Deckard alone, while Letty, Brian, Tej and Roman resolve to protect Ramsey from Jakande.
-Brian promises Mia that he will fully dedicate himself to their family after he defeats Deckard and Jakande.
-As Jakande pursues Brian and the rest of the team with a stealth helicopter and an aerial drone, Ramsey attempts to hack into God's Eye.
-Discovering the situation, Hobbs leaves the hospital and destroys the drone with an ambulance.
-After battling and killing Jakande's henchman Kiet, Brian hijacks a signal repeater tower that allows Ramsey to control God's Eye and shut it down.
+The team returns to LA.
+Dom plans to face Deckard, while Letty, Brian, Tej and Roman resolve to protect Ramsey from Jakande.
+As Jakande uses God's Eye to doggedly pursue the team with a stealth helicopter and an aerial drone, Ramsey attempts to hack into God's Eye.
+Hobbs leaves the hospital and destroys the drone while Brian hijacks a signal repeater tower that allows Ramsey to remotely shut down God's Eye.

-As the military closes into the city, Jakande attempts to flee and spots Dom and Deckard engaging in a brawl atop a public parking garage.
-Intervening, Jakande turns on Deckard and attacks both men.
-Dom uses the distraction to defeat Deckard by causing part of the parking garage to collapse beneath him.
-Dom attempts to crash his Dodge Charger onto Jakande's helicopter, where he leaves a bag of grenades on the helicopter and crashes on the rubble of the garage.
-Hobbs shoots the grenades, destroying the helicopter and killing Jakande.
+Jakande attempts to flee and spots Dom and Deckard in a street brawl atop a public parking garage.
+Jakande turns on Deckard and attacks both men.
+Dom uses the distraction to defeat Deckard and crashes his Dodge Charger onto Jakande's helicopter, allowing him to leave a bag of grenades on it.
+Hobbs shoots the grenades, killing Jakande.

-After Brian and Hobbs help Letty bring out Dom's unconscious body, Letty cradles Dom and tells him that she has fully regained her memories and has remembered their wedding.
+Letty tearfully tells an unconscious Dom that she has regained her memories.
 Dom regains consciousness.
-Deckard is arrested by Hobbs and CIA, where he is locked up in a black site prison.
-The rest of the team relaxes on a tropical beach.
-Brian and Mia play with their son Jack, while Dom, Letty, Roman, Tej, and Ramsey look on, acknowledging that Brian is happily retired with his family.
-Dom drives away and Brian catches up with him.
-As Dom recalls his memories with Brian, they bid each other farewell and drive off in separate directions.
+Deckard is arrested by Hobbs and locked up in a black site prison.
+At the end, Dom and the team acknowledge that Brian has happily retired, opting to be with his family in peace, with another baby on the way.
+As Dom drives and recalls his memories with Brian, the two bid each other farewell.